 Fabric arts, fine arts, plastic arts, and performance arts: Oliver has them all!

 The Oliver Community Arts Council (OCAC) has been a hub of artistic activity in Oliver, British Columbia since 1970.
 The OCAC is a non-profit society and registered its charitable status in September 2006.
-It is an umbrella group currently representing eighteen member groups, fifteen businesses and about 80 individual and family members, including both art-related and arts-supporting members.
+It is an umbrella group currently representing the many groups and businesses listed below, and about 80 individual and family members, including both art-related and arts-supporting members.

-Its talented member groups include: Desert Sage Spinners & Weavers, Double O Quilters, Federation of Canadian Artists S.O.S., Friends of the Oliver Library, Musaic Vocal Ensemble , Okanagan Art Gallery, Oliver Arts and Crafts, Oliver Community Garden Society, Oliver Community Theatre Society, Oliver Grandmothers for Africa, Oliver Handbell Ringers, Oliver Sagebrushers, RipOff Artists, Sage Valley Voices Choir, SOAP Theatre, South Okanagan Concert Society, Vintage Voices, Women of Oliver for Women.
+Its talented member groups include: Desert Sage Spinners & Weavers, Double O Quilters, Friends of the Oliver Library, Musaic Vocal Ensemble , Okanagan Art Gallery, Oliver Arts and Crafts, Oliver and District Heritage Society, Oliver Community Garden Society, Oliver Community Theatre Society, Oliver Grandmothers for Africa, Oliver Handbell Ringers, Oliver Sagebrushers, Pl@ss, RipOff Artists, Sage Valley Voices Community Choir, SOAP Theatre, South Okanagan Concert Society, Surfaces Mixed Media (Textiles), and Women of Oliver for Women.

-Business members include Doulandie Nurturing Touch, Firehall Brewery, Medici’s Gelateria & Coffeehouse, OK Photo Lab, Oliver Daily News, The Painted Chair, Paw Prints Studio and Gallery.
+Business members include Art is Brewin (Dave Brewin Art), Doulandie Massage Specialist, Firehall Brewery, Maker Place, Medici’s Gelateria & Coffeehouse, Munday Media and Design, OK Photo Lab, Oliver Daily News, Oliver Online (Leza Macdonald), The Painted Chair, and South Okanagan Quality Childcare.

 The Oliver Community Arts Council mounts several major public events throughout the year: